WanjikuGaturu/GoogleHomeClone/README.md

-# hello-world
-This is my first project on Github

-Hi There!
-I'm currently going through the github guides.
-This is the part I'm learning about commits.
-A commit allows you to make changes seperately from the master commit.
+#This is a simple clone of the google homepage.
+#Project from the Odin Project.